bitsawer/renpy-shader/doc/rigeditor.md

 Keyframe animation is used.
 This means that keyframes for bones are inserted at important positions in the timeline and the frames between those keysframes are interpolated.

 Playing the animation in the editor can be much slower (because of RenPy screen updates etc.) than playing it using the AnimationPlayer.

+Track-related options in the animation UI are available only if the animation has been saved to a file.
+This emulates how the TrackInfo-class will behave during the gameplay.
+All track animation data is loaded from the file and any changes in the editor (like adding or deleting keyframes etc.) will not take effect until you save the file again!

 ## Keyboard Shortcuts